grettke/help/help.md

             doing so natural, flexible and efficient

-            Because <90% I&rsquo;m moving headings to level zero I want to
+            Because <90% I'm moving headings to level zero I want to

             -   Make it easy when I need it which is not often
-            -   Make it difficult the rest of the time because I don&rsquo;t want to accidentally move headings there.
-It isn&rsquo;t the end of the world I just don&rsquo;t want to do it accidentally because I will be *rarely* doing so in the first place.
+            -   Make it difficult the rest of the time because I don't want to accidentally move headings there.
+It isn't the end of the world I just don't want to do it accidentally because I will be *rarely* doing so in the first place.
             -   Single previx argument (4)

             Because <09% of the time I am moving headings into a new file